 Sanoo de de Lohri, te tri jeeva Jodi!

-Like other festivals, Lohri has a special significance.
-People celebrate it for commemorating their god, and the festival indicates the victory of light over cold.
-India is a country of diversity, so there are different traditions and cultures.
-By celebrating Lohri, people say goodbye to the winter and welcome to the long, sunny, warm Spring gracefully.
+Lohri has a special meaning, much like other festivals.
+It is celebrated by people to commemorate their Deity, and the festival shows the triumph of light over cold.
+India is a country of diversity, so numerous customs and cultures exist.
+By celebrating Lohri, people say goodbye to winter and gracefully welcome the long, sunny, warm spring.